Health Library

 Before coming to the hospital, read this explanation and explain to your child what will happen during the test.
 For young children, use simple words and explain only shortly before the test.

 Children 4 years and under may require sedation or general anesthesia for their procedure.
-You will be given certain eating and drinking restrictions necessary to complete the exam.
+If so, you will be given instructions about when your child should stop eating and drinking before the exam.
 The day of the exam, a parent or guardian needs to be present to sign informed consent for sedation.

 If sedation is necessary, a nurse or doctor will explain it to you.